curv3d/curv/docs/Theory.rst

   |value_noise|
 * Gradient noise: Random gradients are generated at lattice points.
 The gradient of a point is interpolated from the nearby lattice points.
-The gradient is converted to a value in [0...1].
+The gradient is converted to a noise value.
   Smoother than value noise, with fewer grid artifacts.
   (Examples: Perlin noise, Simplex noise.)